segmentio/segment-docs/src/partners/destinations/index.md

 title: Destinations
 ---

-[Destinations Actions](/docs/connections/destinations/actions/) allow users to create subscriptions: sets of conditions in which data is sent to the destinations and data mappings, to format that data for the destination tool.
+[Destination Actions](/docs/connections/destinations/actions/) allow users to create subscriptions, or sets of conditions in which data is sent to the destinations, and data mappings, which format that data for the destination tool.
 Segment watches for data that matches the conditions you create (triggers) for the subscription, and when the conditions are met, uses an explicit mapping to transform the incoming data to an output format that your destination can use.

 ## Development process